dszakallas/concurrency-series/part_1_basics/readme.md

  - We, human beings like to interact with the computer in real time, e.g. as I type this text, I want to see it appearing on the screen immediately, at the same time listening to my favourite tracklist, and getting notifications about my incoming emails.
-- The only Just example that you cannot drag a window while the movie keeps on playing in it.
+Just example that you cannot drag a window while the movie keeps on playing in it.
  - Not all operations are carried out on the computer's CPU.
 If you want to write to a HDD for example, a lot of time is spent seeking to the position, writing the sectors, etc, and the intermittent time can be spent to do something else.

 These require the operating system kernel to run tasks in an interleaved manner, referred to as *multi-tasking*.
 This multi-tasking is achieved by scheduling